django-cms/django-cms/docs/navigation.rst

 Modifying & Extending the menu
 ******************************

-Please refer to the app integration documentation
+Please refer to the :doc:`app_integration` documentation